Chasbrot/OpenFestivalManager/README.md

 ## Authors
 Michael Selinger<br>
-~~Julian Springer~~<br>
 ~~Saul Ptrondl~~
 ## Contributors
 Thanks Hannah and Jojo for their knowledge and expertise during development.
+Thanks Julian Springer for bug testing and some new ideas.

 ## Project status
 early development